 (ii) They make it possible to directly settle payments without the use of cash.

 (iii) Since demand drafts/cheques are widely accepted as a means of payment along with currency, they constitute money in the modern economy.

 Q.3.
-Mention any three points of distinction between formal sector loan and informal sector loan.
+Mention any three points of distinction between formal sector loans and informal sector loans.

 Formal Sources of Credit

 Informal sources of Credit

 Formal sources of credit are generally provided by banks and cooperatives.

 Informal sources of credit are generally provided by moneylenders, traders, employers, relatives, and friends.

 The interest rate for repaying loans is lower.